Getting Started with DOER DAPP

 Describe What You Want to Do

 Next, you describe an intent.
-An intent is a clear description of an outcome you want, such as allowing certain actions to happen under specific conditions.
-Think of an intent as: "I am okay with this kind of action happening, as long as it stays within these rules."
-You are not approving a transaction yet.
-You are describing expectations.
+An intent is a clear description of the outcome you want.
+Examples include: • Claim staking rewards automatically • Swap tokens if conditions are met • Consolidate small balances (Dust Sweep) • Complete on-chain tasks to earn rewards Think of an intent as saying: "I am comfortable with this type of action happening, as long as it follows my rules."
+At this stage, you are not approving a transaction yet.
+You are defining expectations.

 3